Six Sigma is a scientific methodology that strives to achieve perfect quality in the eyes (a.k.a. Voice) of the Customer.

 A process, product, or service would need to create conformance

 and sustaining a process mean shift of up to 1.5 standard deviations (sigma).

 The methodology focuses on variation reduction within a process and designing new processes or products that will perform at a near perfect and consistent level over the long term.

 The real motivation for implementing a Six Sigma program is to make more money.
-Six Sigma strives to improve customer satisfaction, increase sales, reduce defects but all those are leading indicators to profitability which is the ultimate goal.
+Six Sigma methods are used to improve customer satisfaction, increase sales, reduce defects but all those are leading indicators to profitability which is the ultimate goal.

-The above formula simply states that a process output (Y) is a function of it inputs.
-Too often companies measure the Y to heavily and focus on controlling just the Y rather than focus the inputs and this can create conflicting focus across the company on too many inputs or not the most vital inputs.
+The formula below simply states that a process output (Y) is a function of its inputs.
+Too often companies measure the Y to heavily and focus on controlling just the 'Y' rather than focus the inputs and this can create conflicting focus across the company on too many inputs or not the most vital inputs.

-Y = an ouput, the effect, or the symptom (there is one output)
+Y = an output, the effect, or the symptom (there is one output)